Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample10_AzureEventSourceListener.md

-# Capturing Event Hubs logs using AzureEventSourceListener class
+# Capturing Event Hubs logs using the AzureEventSourceListener

 The Event Hubs client library is instrumented using the .NET [`EventSource`](https://docs.microsoft.com/dotnet/api/system.diagnostics.tracing.eventsource) mechanism for logging.
 When instrumenting or diagnosing issues with applications that consume the library, it is often helpful to have access to the Event Hubs logs.
 The following scenarios demonstrate how to use the [`AzureEventSourceListener`](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/samples/Diagnostics.md#logging) from the `Azure.Core` package to capture logs emitted by the Event Hubs client library.